BroncoSpace-Lab/scales-hardware/docs/power_system/power_system.md

          - *Fuse*: (probably not the best to use because if it blows, the whole system is inoperable until it comes back down)
             - Last bastion of defense in case of a current surge, protecting all components from frying (not likely to be used)

+### (2/3/25)
+- Idea for new block layout:
+   - 28V input
+   - Solid State Relay, triggered open by watchdog signal input for each voltage line
+   - Load Switches to delay power up for each device
+   - Switching regulators
+      - 28v -> 8v (watchdog)
+         - 3 (one for each voltage line)
+      - 28v -> 20v (Jetson)
+      - 28v -> 12v (OBC)
+      - 28v -> 5v (FPGA)
+   - Voltage/Current monitor
+      - FPGA
+      - OBC

+   - Watchdog for each voltage level instead of the full system
+#### some issues or concerns with this: